-Where did the Spanish Ruiz family come from?
-What is the Spanish Ruiz family crest and coat of arms?
-When did the Ruiz family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Ruiz family history?The prestigious surname Ruiz originated in Spain, a country which has figured prominently in world affairs for hundreds of years.
+The prestigious surname Ruiz originated in Spain, a country which has figured prominently in world affairs for hundreds of years.
 The name is patronymic in origin, deriving from the name of the father of the initial bearer, and its roots can be traced back to the Visigoths, the Germanic tribe who ruled Spain between the mid-5th and early 8th centuries.
 Ruiz is derived from the Germanic personal name "Hrodric," which is composed of the elements "hrod," meaning "renown," and "ric," meaning "power."
 Thus, the name Ruiz combines this personal name with the patronymic suffix "-ez," and refers to "a famous ruler."

 Spelling variations of this family name include: Rodríguez, Rodriguez, Rhodriquez, Rhodriguez, Rodriz, Rodríguiz, Rodriguiz, Rodrigo, Roderiz, Ruderiz, Roiz and many more.

-Another 155 words (11 lines of text) are included under the topic Early Ruiz Notables in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Ruiz Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: